 Credit card debt in the United States has reached unprecedented levels, with total debt hitting $1.32 trillion as of the second quarter of 2025.
-The average household owes nearly $11,000 on credit cards, reflecting a widespread financial challenge that many Americans face today.
-This growing burden is compounded by near-record-high interest rates and increasing financial strain, making it critical for individuals to adopt effective strategies to pay off credit card debt quickly and sustainably.
+The average household owes nearly $11,000 in credit card debt, reflecting a widespread financial challenge many Americans face today.

 Understanding the Credit Card Debt Crisis